Letgo

-Letgo (stylized letgo) was a company that provided a website and app that allows users to buy from, sell to and chat with others locally.
+Letgo (stylized letgo) is a company that provides a website and app that allows users to buy from, sell to and chat with others locally.
 The products launched in 2015.

 History

 Launched in January 2015 by Alec Oxenford, former CEO of OLX, the app initially targeted the U.S. market, competing against eBay and Craigslist, the online marketplace leaders since the 1990s.

 In May 2016, the company merged with Wallapop, another mobile classifieds startup.
 Letgo remained the majority owner of the company and the brand remained Letgo.
 At the time, there were about 10 million monthly active users between the two apps, according to SurveyMonkey data published by TechCrunch.

 From its launch, the company did not charge for its services, earning no revenue, as part of its strategy to grow quickly.
 As of June 2018, the listing service remained free, but the app added a paid beta feature allowing users to place their sales item above organic search results.